pocket-98/sick.place/README.md

 # sick.place
-A way of tracking sickness
+A way of tracking real0-time sickness densities.